Updated: Mar 29

 This is when things get out of hand.
-Residents of the neighborhood started stoning cars and beating any white person that came into the neighborhood.
+Residents of the neighborhood started stoning cars and beating any white person that came into the community.
 Even though a neighborhood meeting was called on Thursday by the Los Angles County Human Relations Commission, this failed to quash the rising anger.
-That night, the riots started again in full force- Firemen were shot at if they tried to put out the blazing building, looting of neighborhood stores, officers were unable to protect homes or businesses.
+That night, the riots started again in full force- Firemen were shot at if they tried to put out the burning building, looting of neighborhood stores, officers were unable to protect homes or businesses.
 By Friday, the riots had risen to such a level that almost 14,000 National Guard troops were called in to patrol a 46 miles area.

 In 1971, Dr. Karenga was convicted for brutally torturing two females in his organization.
-According to a news article- "Karenga tortured Jones and Davis with the help of other members of his cult because Karenga believed that the torture victims were using magic crystals to assassinate him on behalf of his enemies...The victims said they were living at Karenga's home when Karenga accused them of trying to kill him by placing 'crystals' in his food and water and in various areas of his house."
+According to a news article- "Karenga tortured Jones and Davis with the help of other members of his cult because Karenga believed that the torture victims were using magic crystals to assassinate him on behalf of his enemies...The victims said they were living at Karenga's home when Karenga accused them of trying to kill him by placing 'crystals' in his food and water and various areas of his house."